veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 #### App Store & Google Play images

+In order to test the impact of the rebranding on the Stores, we initiated a project to extend the new brand to these images.
 The light mode was introduced after benchmarking research showed competitors favoring light backgrounds in their App Store images.
 We organized several **Design Team workshops** to develop a light version of our new brand, allowing us to include it in the **A/B testing.**

  <a href="images/app-store-images-dark.png" class="lightbox">
    <img src="images/app-store-images-dark.png" alt="Mondly App Store Images Dark Theme">